OperatorFoundation/Starbridge-go/README.md

 # Starbridge-go

-Starbridge is a transport that uses minimal information to create specific Replicant configs that use the Starburst toneburst and the DarkStar polish
+Starbridge is a Pluggable Transport that requires only minimal configuration information from the user.
+Under the hood, it uses the Replicant Pluggable Transport technology for network protocol obfuscation.
+Replicant is more complex to configure, so Starbridge is a good starting point for those wanting to use the technology to circumvent Internet cenorship, but wanting a minimal amount of setup.

 ## Shapeshifter